supercollider/supercollider/README_WINDOWS.md

                     common
                     ...
             ...
+Otherwise (cmake not less than 3.18) this is not needed.

 FFTW does not provide build files for Visual Studio.
 In the **Developer Command Prompt for VS2019** (or VS2017; note that this is not `cmd.exe`), `cd` to the